alert iconContent not loading correctly? Try refreshing by pressing Shift + F5 on your keyboard

 StoryWalk®

-Family reading a StoryWalk board
+Family reading a StoryWalk board in fireman's park

 StoryWalk® is an outdoor reading experience where a children’s book is deconstructed, and the pages of the book are laminated and placed on display boards along a walking trail to promote reading and exercise.
 StoryWalks® was created by Anne Ferguson of Montpelier, VT, and developed in collaboration with the Vermont Bicycle & Pedestrian Coalition and the Kellogg Hubbard Library.